terra10/codefest_serverless-awslambda/Lab001/README.md

 ## serverless.yml
 The start of your serverless configuration.
 Inspect:
-* name holds our unique project name which reflects everywhere including our AWS CloudFormation stack
+* _service / name_ holds our unique project name which reflects everywhere including our AWS CloudFormation stack
-* functions contains our Lambda functions where we get a free HelloWorld examples
+* _functions_ contains our Lambda functions where we get a free HelloWorld examples
-* plugins contains the additional (opensource) plugins for the Serverless framework
+* _plugins_ contains the additional (open source) plugins for the Serverless framework

 Actions:
 * change name from _aws-nodejs-typescript_ to _t10*-serverless_ with an unique ID